gristlabs/grist-help/help/self-managed.md

 ## General authentication methods {: .tag-core .tag-ee }

-For our SaaS, we use a system based around AWS Cognito that we do not intend to inflict on the world, and which is available neither in Grist Core nor Enterprise.

 Authentication can be set up in many ways for Grist Core and Enterprise, using SAML or forwarded headers.
 Between the two, many popular SSOs can be hooked up, such as Google or Microsoft sign-ins.